Bellerophon: The slaying of the Chimera

-When Bellerophon arrived in Lycia to face the ferocious Chimera, he could not harm the monster even while riding Pegasus.
-But when he felt the Chimera's hot breath, he was struck with an idea.
-He got a large block of lead and mounted it on his spear.
-He then flew head-on towards the Chimera, holding out the spear as far as he could.
-Before breaking off his attack, he lodged the block of lead inside the Chimera's throat.
-The beast's fire-breath melted the lead, which blocked its air passage, suffocating it.
+When Bellerophon arrives in Lycia to face the ferocious Chimera, he cannot harm the monster even while riding Pegasus.
+But when he feels the Chimera's hot breath, he is struck with an idea.
+He gets a large block of lead and mounts it on his spear.
+He then flies head-on towards the Chimera, holding out the spear as far as he can.
+Before breaking off his attack, he lodges the block of lead inside the Chimera's throat.
+The beast's fire-breath melts the lead, which blocks its air passage, suffocating it.
 Some red-figure pottery painters show Bellerophon wielding Poseidon's trident instead.

 Return to Iobates

 The eternal fires of Chimera in Lycia (modern-day Turkey) where the Chimera myth takes place.

-When Bellerophon returned victorious to King Iobates, the king was unwilling to believe his story.
-A series of daunting quests ensued: Bellerophon was sent against the warlike Amazons, who fought like men, but he vanquished them by dropping boulders from his winged horse; in some narratives, this is preceded by Bellerophon facing off the Solymi.
+When Bellerophon returns victorious to King Iobates, the king is unwilling to believe his story.
+A series of daunting quests ensues: Bellerophon is sent against the warlike Amazons, who fight like men, but he vanquishes them by dropping boulders from his winged horse; in some narratives, this is preceded by Bellerophon facing off the Solymi.

-When he was sent against a Carian pirate, Cheirmarrhus, Iobates’s men tried to ambush him, but failed when Bellerophon killed everyone sent to assassinate him.
-The palace guards then were sent against him, but Bellerophon called upon his father Poseidon, who flooded the plain of Xanthus behind Bellerophon as he approached.
-To defend themselves, the palace women rushed from the gates with their robes lifted high to expose themselves.
-Unwilling to confront them while they were undressed, Bellerophon withdrew.
+When he is sent against a Carian pirate, Cheirmarrhus, Iobates' men try to ambush him, but fail when Bellerophon kills everyone sent to assassinate him.
+The palace guards then are sent against him, but Bellerophon calls upon his father Poseidon, who floods the plain of Xanthus behind Bellerophon as he approaches.
+To defend themselves, the palace women rush from the gates with their robes lifted high to expose themselves.
+Unwilling to confront them while they are undressed, Bellerophon withdraws.

-Iobates relented, produced the letter, and allowed Bellerophon to marry his daughter Philonoe, the younger sister of Anteia, and shared with him half his kingdom, with its fine vineyards and grain fields.
-The lady Philonoe bore him Isander (Peisander), Hippolochus and Laodamia, who slept with Zeus the Counselor and bore Sarpedon, but was slain by Artemis.
+Iobates relents, produces the letter, and allows Bellerophon to marry his daughter Philonoe, the younger sister of Anteia, and shares with him half his kingdom, (Note: The inheritance of kingship through the king's daughter, with many heroic instances, is discussed by Finkelberg; compare Orion and Merope.) with its fine vineyards and grain fields.
+The lady Philonoe bears him Isander (Peisander), Hippolochus and Laodamia, who sleeps with Zeus the Counselor and bears Sarpedon, but is slain by Artemis.

-Bellerophon took his vengeance on Stheneboea and Proetus as well.
-After returning to the royal couple following the Chimera's death, he pretended to reciprocate Stheneboea's love.
-He promised to take her away to Caria, and she enthusiastically followed him on Pegasus.
-But while they were flying over Melos, Bellerophon threw her off the horse and she drowned in the waves below; fishermen found and returned her body, and Bellerophon confessed his actions to Proetus, claiming that he had exacted appropriate justice from them both in the form of death for her and grief for him.
+Bellerophon takes his vengeance on Stheneboea and Proetus as well.
+After returning to the royal couple following the Chimera's death, he pretends to reciprocate Stheneboea's love.
+He promises to take her away to Caria, and she enthusiastically follows him on Pegasus.
+But while they are flying over Milos, Bellerophon throws her off the horse and she drowns in the waves below; fishermen find and return her body, and Bellerophon confesses his actions to Proetus, claiming that he has exacted appropriate justice from them both in the form of death for her and grief for him.